 No Exercise Full Exercise

-Per unit \$ \$
+Per unit \$ 1.657 \$ 1.657

-Total \$ \$
+Total \$ 2,485,500 \$ 2,858,325

-The representative of the underwriters has advised us that the underwriters propose to offer the common units directly to the public at the public offering price on the cover of this prospectus supplement and to selected dealers, which may include the underwriters, at such offering price less a selling concession not in excess of \$ per unit.
-The underwriters may allow, and the selected dealers may re-allow, a discount from the concession not in excess of \$ per unit to other dealers.
+The representative of the underwriters has advised us that the underwriters propose to offer the common units directly to the public at the public offering price on the cover of this prospectus supplement and to selected dealers, which may include the underwriters, at such offering price less a selling concession not in excess of \$0.995 per unit.
+The underwriters may allow, and the selected dealers may re-allow, a discount from the concession not in excess of \$0.100 per unit to other dealers.
 After the offering, the representative may change the offering price and other selling terms.

-We estimate that offering expenses will be approximately \$0.6 million (exclusive of underwriting discounts and commissions).
-Our general partner will reimburse us for all offering expenses that we incur in connection with this offering and any exercise of the underwriters' option to purchase additional common units.
+We estimate that offering expenses will be approximately \$0.5 million (exclusive of underwriting discounts and commissions).